Editor’s Note: This post was originally published in 2018 and has been updated for accuracy and comprehensiveness.

 How to navigate Hawaii’s STR regulations

 These ever-evolving and varying STR rules make owning a vacation rental in Hawaii cumbersome to say the least.
-That’s why Nagaoka sees a property management company like TurnKey as essential for any Hawaii rental home owner.
+That’s why property management is as essential for any Hawaii rental home owner.
+Our local team member says:

-“Most owners are remote, so we have designated personnel to help owners understand the ordinances and file the paperwork on their behalf,” he said.
+“Most owners are remote, so we have designated personnel to help owners understand the ordinances and file the paperwork on their behalf”.
 “I always send prospective homeowners the latest draft of the ordinances as well, just so they know what’s ahead.”